Why Is Mastering So Important?

 Vinyl Pre Mastering

-Yes, vinyl – it’s a great format for special collectors editions!
-It’s more or less the same process as for CD, but with special attention paid to bass and high-frequency content.
-A stereo vector scope is used to check stereo width and mono compatibility as part of the mastering process, and if necessary the stereo width of deep bass frequencies can be narrowed without significantly affecting the overall stereo sound, to ensure a successful cut.
-Most pressing plants specify a CD cutting master, and this needs to be burnt with adequate gaps between tracks and the A and B sides to allow for the lead-in, scrolling and lead-out grooves.
-WAV files can also be supplied if required.
+It’s more or less the same process as for CD, but with special attention paid to bass and high-frequency content and phase coherence.
+A stereo vector-scope is used to check stereo width and mono compatibility as part of the mastering process, and if necessary the stereo width of deep bass frequencies can be narrowed without significantly affecting the overall stereo sound, to ensure a successful cut.
+Most pressing plants now specify a separate WAV file for each side, together with a cue sheet for scrolls between songs.
+HOFA software handles this perfectly.